cubing/scramble-display/README.md

 `<scramble-display>` is an easy way to display scrambles for twisty puzzles like the [Rubik's Cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube) and [WCA puzzles](https://www.worldcubeassociation.org/) in web sites and apps.

+`<scramble-display>` uses [`cubing/twisty`](https://js.cubing.net/cubing/twisty/) from `cubing.js` under the hood, but has some conveniences that you may prefer:

+- Using the event ID rather than the puzzle name.
+- Displaying just the final scramble in 2D by default.

 ## Getting Started

 Here's a simple file to get you started: